fabio1079/kiskadee/doc/fetchers.rst

             """
             return 0

-List of kiskadee plugins
+List of kiskadee fetchers
 ----------------------------

-Inside tha package `plugins` you can check which plugins kiskadee have, and which targets are monitored with this plugins.
-This section is a brief overview of this plugins.
+Inside tha package `fetchers` you can check which fetchers kiskadee have, and which targets are monitored with this fetchers.
+This section is a brief overview of this fetchers.

-    - *debian.py*: A plugin to monitor the Debian ftp repository.
-This plugin will  every hour downloads the *Sources.gz* file of the repository and loads it in memory.
+    - *debian.py*: A fetcher to monitor the Debian ftp repository.
+This fetcher will  every hour downloads the *Sources.gz* file of the repository and loads it in memory.
 This file is a representation of all the packages present in the repository.
 After kiskadee loads it in memory, all the packages are compared with the database, and if a new package is identified, it source code is downloaded, and a analysis is made.

-    - *anitya.py*: A plugin to monitor fedmsg events, published on the Anitya project.
+    - *anitya.py*: A fetcher to monitor fedmsg events, published on the Anitya project.
 The Anitya project monitors upstream releases and broadcast them on fedmsg.
-The plugin will consume these events, and trigger analyses when possible.
+The fetcher will consume these events, and trigger analyses when possible.

     - *juliet.py*: Juliet is a static analysis test suite provided by NIST's SAMATE team.
 It contains injected, known CWE's in specific points and similar code snippets with the injected flaws fixed.
-This plugin downloads the source code of this test suite, and run static analyzers on it.
+This fetcher downloads the source code of this test suite, and run static analyzers on it.

-    - *example.py*: A simple example of a kiskadee plugin.
-Can be used as start point for new plugins.
+    - *example.py*: A simple example of a kiskadee fetcher.
+Can be used as start point for new fetchers.